libsdl-org/SDL/docs/README-migration.md

 ## SDL_vulkan.h

-SDL_Vulkan_GetInstanceExtensions() no longer takes a window parameter.
+SDL_Vulkan_GetInstanceExtensions() no longer takes a window parameter, and no longer makes the app allocate query/allocate space for the result, instead returning a static const internal string.

 SDL_Vulkan_GetVkGetInstanceProcAddr() now returns `SDL_FunctionPointer` instead of `void *`, and should be cast to PFN_vkGetInstanceProcAddr.